Styling your spreadsheet

 string |

-Background fill colour in ARGB format.
+Background fill color in ARGB format.
 Adjusts Color automatically for contrast if not specified. |

 "FFFFE0" |